LHPlugins/free-plugins/README.md

 **Supported plugins:**

 You will need to add these repositories.
+Some of my plugins uses illumines iutils

 Mine:

 **Github Repository owner:** LHPlugins

 **Github Repository name:** free-plugins

+Illumine:

+**Github Repository owner:** illumineawake

+**Github Repository name:** illu-plugins

+# Credits

+The people mentioned below, I have used their open-source to find out, how all this works.
+So big thanks to them

+Credit to: Owain94, Illumineawake and xkylee.